HyeonseoNam/auto-classifier/README.md

 # Auto Classifier
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/HyeonseoNam/auto-classifier?style=for-the-badge) ![GitHub all releases](https://img.shields.io/github/downloads/HyeonseoNam/auto-classifier/total?style=for-the-badge)

 `Auto Classifier` is an [Obsidian](https://obsidian.md/) plugin that helps you automatically classify tag from your notes using the ChatGPT API.
-The plugin can analyze your note (It can be title, frontmatter, content or selected area) and suggest relevant tag based on the input with tags in your valut, saving you time and improving your note organization.
+The plugin can analyze your note (It can be title, frontmatter, content or selected area) and suggest relevant tag based on the input with tags in your valut.
+This can be used for various and specific purposes, for example, DDC classification for books, keyword recommendation, research paper categorization and so on.
+Save you time and improving your note organization.

 ## How to use